Parrot-Developers/olympe/src/olympe/doc/installation.rst

         - release.xml: all branches are frozen on sha1 (RECOMMENDED)
         - stable.xml: based on release, but some active projects are tracking master (e.g. Olympe, test scripts, ...)
-        - experimental.xml: based on stabled, but some projects are using development branches
+        - experimental.xml: based on stable, but some projects are using development branches

 Install {{ olympe_product }} dependencies